martywachocki/gosm/README.md

 * TCP

 ### Config
-There is an example config file in the repo named config.example.json to use as a start.
+The application expects the configuration file to be named config.json.
+There is an example config file in the repo named config.example.json to use as a reference.
 Below is a brief description of each configuration item.
 All items are required unless explicity stated.
 * **verbose** - Whether or not to print information to the console
 * **check_interval** - How often to check each service that is in an online state (seconds)
 * **pending_offline_interval** - How often to check each service is in a pending or offline state (seconds)